PC Adjusted Testing for Low Dimensional Parameters: The Method and Models

-The standard test for \eqref{eqn:main_hypo} is the Generalized Likelihood Ratio Test (GLRT) -- which for known $\sigma_y^2$\footnote{We will throughout assume this and show through numerical experiments that the results for unknown $\sigma^2_y$ should be qualitatively similar.} reduces to the chi-square test with $1$-degree of freedom.
-Although the same test has non-trivial local power for testing \eqref{eqn:main_hypo} even for growing dimension $p$: (1) it is often believed that suitable dimension reduction techniques on the regression of $\bX$ on $Y$ by relying on the intuition that dimension reduction techniques capture underlying structures of the problem (e.g. sparsity, low rank etc) and thereby yields more power for the testing problem compared to vanilla GLRT; and (2) performing GLRT at the scale of modern high dimensional problems such as GWAS is computationally expensive (${O}(\min\{p^3,np^2,n^2p\})$) and performing dimension reduction on $\bX$ substantially reduces this burden.
-To account for these concerns, one method that has gained popularity is that of performing Principal Component Analysis (PCA) based dimension reduction on $\bX$ which amounts to including ``a few top principal components" in the regression (and can be computed through Fast-PCA type algoritms \citep{galinsky2016fast}) of $Y$ on $\bX$ \citep{patterson2006population,price2006principal,barfield2014accounting}.
-In this regard, for testing effect of $A$ on $Y$, it is natural to consider PC adjustment on $\bW$ only.
-However, one attractive piece of the EIGENSTRAT method introduced in \cite{price2006principal} is the fact that it allows the investigator to only run PCA on the whole of $\bX$ data matrix only once and including them in the regression analysis of $Y$ on any $X_j$ (and not a specific component $A$ as considered here) which is a component of $\bX$.
-More specifically, we shall study the statistical properties (Type I and Type II error of testing for $\delta$ in the model \eqref{eqn:model_gaussian_linear_outcome_regression}) of testing for a specific component $A$ of $\bX$, our set up is in parallel to traditional GWAS analysis where is a standard practice to run PCA on the whole data matrix of $\bX$ (instead on the matrix obtained by removing $A$-observations from it) and include them in the analyses -- instead of running a new PCA every time for testing for a new variable in $\bX$.
-Here we will explore both the cases when the PC is run on the whole of $\bX$ (a case more relevant for GWAS type analyses \citep{price2006principal}) and for the case when PC adjustments are performed on $\bW$ (a case relevant in certain epigenetic studies where $A$ contains DNA methylation levels of a particular cytosine-phosphate-guanine (CpG) site of interest and one performs PCA on genetic variants $\bW$ to account for population stratification \cite{barfield2014accounting}. )
+We consider data on $(Y_i, \mathbf{X}_i)_{i=1}^n\stackrel{\rm i.i.d.}{\sim}\P$ where $Y_i\in \mathbb{R}$ denotes an outcome of interest and $\mathbf{X}_i\in \mathbb{R}^p$ collects predictor variables under study.
+In many case, it is of interest to test the effect of specific variables/ components in $\mathbf{X}$ on $Y$ while conditioning on other variables in $\mathbf{X}$.
+More precisely, we will partition $\bX$ as $\bX=[A, \mathbf{W}]^T$ where $A\in \mathbb{R}$ is the variable whose effect on $Y$ is of interest and $\mathbf{W}$ collects confounders one wishes to adjust while decoding this relationship.
+Our main question of interest concerns a specific way of inferring the effect of $A$ on $Y$ -- namely PC adjustment for the confounding variables in $\bX$.
+Specifically, we shall study the statistical properties (Type I and Type II error) of testing for a specific component $A$ of $\bX$ on $Y$.
+We introduce the method following traditional GWAS analysis where it is a standard practice to run PCA on the whole data matrix of $\bX$ (instead on the matrix obtained by removing $A$-observations from it) and include them in the analyses -- instead of running a new PCA every time for testing for a new variable in $\bX$.
+Here we will explore both the cases when the PC is run on the whole of $\bX$ (a case more relevant for GWAS type analyses ~\cite{price2006principal}) and for the case when PC adjustments are performed on $\bW$ (a case relevant in certain epigenetic studies where $A$ contains DNA methylation levels of a particular cytosine-phosphate-guanine (CpG) site of interest and one performs PCA on genetic variants $\bW$ to account for population stratification \cite{barfield2014accounting}).